 Hell, yes!!!
 Me and the wife, we must both be crazy.
 We put on our gear, and tried to make like 2 young giggling teenagers ready for some big-time fun and adventure.

 And we didn’t regret it.
-Boy, we sure didn’t regret it!
+Boy, I kid you not, we sure didn’t regret it!
 Not one bit!

-After a short briefing, we were whisked away by motorbike to the starting point up the mountain.
+After a short briefing at the registration area, we were whisked away by motorbike to the starting point up the mountain.
 We were then provided with headgears, life vests, and the proper footwear for those who needed them.

-After a brief inspection, I made a good old military note of the safety protocols: helmet ok, chinstrap ok, life-vest ok, ballstraps ok, shoes ok, all ok, suh!!!
-I was now ready to conquer the crazy canyon with its creepy creatures!!
+After a brief inspection, I made a good old military note of the safety protocols: helmet – ok, chinstrap – ok, life-vest – ok, ballstraps – ok, shoes – ok, all ok, suh!!!
+So now, I declared that I was ready to conquer the crazy canyon with its creepy creatures!!

 It was walk…